 - Look for ST elevation in III > II

 - Search for horizontal or convex upward ST elevation

 Following this, additional features such as Spodick’s sign can be reviewed to further differentiate the diagnosis of pericarditis.

 - Widespread concave STE and PR depression (I, II, III, aVF, V4-6).

 - Reciprocal ST depression and PR elevation in V1 and aVR

-- The sign is often best visualized in lead II and lateral precordial leads.
+- Spodick’s sign best visualised in lead II

 - Spodick DH.
 Diagnostic electrocardiographic sequences in acute pericarditis.
 Significance of PR segment and PR vector changes.
 Circulation.
 1973 Sep;48(3):575-80.